By Steve Morris

-Every so often, Grant Morrison reminds you he’s human.
-For all the drugs, surrealism, or chaos magic which are frequently invoked along with his name, Grant Morrison is a man who grew up in Scotland, has a family, and lives (to the best of my knowledge!) a normal life.
-And although it doesn’t come up particularly often in his comics works – particularly in something as ambitious as The Invisibles, which often feels like a life statement from a writer published ahead of time, only a very short while into his actual career – that background does sometimes drags itself back up into his work.
-Even a writer as carefully manic as Morrison can’t be about dadaism and meditation all the time, and it’s with a comic like The Invisibles #12 that you see some of his working class roots grow out into narrative.
+Every so often, Grant Morrison reminds you they’re human.
+For all the drugs, surrealism, or chaos magic which are frequently invoked along with their name, Grant Morrison is a normal person who grew up in Scotland, has a family, and lives (to the best of my knowledge!) a normal life.
+And although it doesn’t come up particularly often in their comics works – particularly in something as ambitious as The Invisibles, which often feels like a life statement from a writer published ahead of time – that background does sometimes drag itself back up into the work.
+Even a writer as carefully manic as Morrison can’t be about dadaism and meditation all the time, and it’s with a comic like The Invisibles #12 that you see some of their working class roots grow out into narrative.
 I want more of it.

 The issue itself is one of those celebrated ones – it made our Top 100 Comics List, in fact – and it achieved that acclaim largely through it’s perceived non-linear storytelling.
 It tells the story of a working class man called Bobby, who goes from a dreaming, nervous child to a war-scarred veteran of the Falklands, and then into a miserable domestic abuser and washout.
 He ultimately signs up to become an armed guard, at which point he runs into one of the comic’s actual protagonists and is promptly shot through the face without much ceremony.

 He lives, he dies, and as he dies he remembers elements of his life in scattered – but carefully arranged, and actually fairly linear – form.
 He thinks to being a child, being an adult, being a dad, being scared, being happy.
 He hits all the parts of his life which mattered to him, and the storytelling takes great pains to sew together all those elements into an authentic and true life, even as that life is cut short.